First-move advantage in chess: Symmetrical openings

 Rowson writes that "in general one would assume that whatever advantage White has would be revealed most clearly in symmetrical positions."
-Accordingly, Watson, Suba, Evans, and the eminent player and theorist Aron Nimzowitsch (1886–1935) have all argued that it is in Black's interest to avoid symmetry.
-Nonetheless, even symmetrical opening lines sometimes illustrate the tenuous nature of White's advantage, in several respects.
+Accordingly, Watson, Șubă, Evans, and the eminent player and theorist Aron Nimzowitsch (1886–1935) have all argued that it is in Black's interest to avoid symmetry.

+General arguments, on the other hand, do not always stand up to concrete analysis.
+In the 1960s, Bobby Fischer considered the Sicilian (1.e4 c5) to be better than the Open Game (1.e4 e5), because of its asymmetry.
+He argued that after 1.e4 e5 2.Nf3 Nc6, White is better because he has the move and the attacking rather than defending knight, and is closer to being able to castle; whereas after 1...c5, White cannot play d4 without conceding one of his centre pawns.
+However, concrete analysis since then has led to the current world elite favouring the Open Game over the Sicilian.